thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Services.desc.md

 ### *Service* Service
 Using the service API, you create a constructor function using the `this` syntax to attach properties/methods to the constructor.

-Behind the sgenes, Angular calls `new` on your function to create an instance.
+Behind the scenes, Angular calls `new` on your function to create an instance.
 This instance is set as the *singleton instance* that will be injected into our controllers.

 Here is the same service defined using the service API: